M-Terphenyl: Biochemistry

 Meta-terphenyl ligands can be used on their own in the field of biochemistry.
 Due to its composition and shape, meta-terphenyl can be used as the basis for the formation of synthetic proteins that can bind to carbohydrates, lectins.
 This is due to the large twisted shape of meta-terphenyl, when not hindered by bulkier substituents used in organometallics and main-group chemistry, which may opt to increase the rotational barrier of the molecule.
 In this way, synthetic receptors for sugars such as disaccharides can be bound temporarily before being used in further experiments.
 This process, while it continues to be developed, has many promising applications such as the prevention and treatment of bacterial infections.

-Transition metal chemistry

-Another field that often uses meta- terphenyls is transition metal chemistry.
-They are most relevant in attaining low-coordinate metal centers.
-This is because their size makes it difficult for a lot of ligands to bond to a metal center.
-This has shown to be quite useful in the area of reaction chemistry and they have shown to be quite helpful a number of catalysis reactions, such as those involving isocyanates.
-This has allowed for certain reactions to occur in a shorter amount of time and with generally mild conditions.